coldclimate/omnomfrickinnom/_posts/2016-01-02-perfect-roast-potatoes.markdown

 Perfect is a big claim, but these are pretty damned good.
 I've pinched a bunch of ideas from other people over time I've no idea who but probably my gran, Nigel Slater and Nigella.
 If you can use the fat off a roast instead of the sunflower all the better.
 Same tin - even more better.

-Turns out I included most of this in [Roast rib of beef with a pickled onion cream gravy] but I've just done another roast and the photos were too good to not post.
+Turns out I included most of this in [beef-rib-pickled-onion-gravy] but I've just done another roast and the photos were too good to not post.

 ## You will need